RaiRaiTheRaichu/ColorConverterAPI/README.md

 # Color Converter API

-An SPT-AKI module mod that extends the functionality of the client, allowing the server to use raw hexcode color values for fields that ordinarily can only support BSG-created color enums.
+An SPT module mod that extends the functionality of the client, allowing the server to use raw hexcode color values for fields that ordinarily can only support BSG-created color enums.

 This mod should be forward-compatible with all new client releases for EFT (unless something very, very significant changes) and does NOT need to be updated.

 ### How to install

 1. Download the latest release here: [link](https://github.com/RaiRaiTheRaichu/ColorConverterAPI/releases) -OR- build from source (instructions below)
-2. Simply extract the zip file contents into your root SPT-AKI folder (where EscapeFromTarkov.exe is).
+2. Simply extract the zip file contents into your root SPT folder (where EscapeFromTarkov.exe is).
 3. Your `BepInEx/plugins` folder should now contain a `RaiRai.ColorConverterAPI.dll` file inside.

 ### Known issues